aspnet/Benchmarks/scenarios/README.md

 > The following command lines assume that the job to configure is named `application` which should be the name used in most of the configuration defined in this document.

 ### How to use the latest .NET version?

+By default the pre-configured scenarios use what is called the __current__ channel of .NET, which represents the latest public release, to ensure that these scenarios almost always work.

+Other custom channels can be used:
+- __latest__: which will use whatever SDK and runtime versions were used by the latest ASP.NET builds
+- __edge__: which will use the latest available SDK and runtime versions and can potentially contain breaking changes that will make the builds to fail (though very rare).

+Example:

+Using the daily builds of .NET, and targeting net5.0.

 ```
 --application.channel latest --application.framework net5.0